kririae/DoA-Estimation/README.md

 The only way to deal with it currently is to press `Ctrl+C` in the interactive command line(where there's output of angle information), if the application is running independently, kill the process with task manager.
 That's because `drawnow` function ignore the information produced by the button and continue running.

+### Confused polar graph

+Use software which can drive 4-channel microphone to ensure the channel map is right.
+The channel map may vary from time to time, causing totally useless result.

 ## Contributors

 [@kririae](https://github.com/kririae); [@Aiedails](https://github.com/Aiedails); [@GuiltyInnocence](https://github.com/GuiltyInnocence);